 If you’ve not gone ice fishing, I highly recommend it.
 If you’ve gone before, you should do it again.
 It’s a tiny bit adventurous, a super bit social, and ends in a terrific meal.

 My afternoon at Chena Lakes is a great memory that has me thinking ahead to the promise of simpler times again.
-Next winter, if I’m staying inside and worrying about catching something, let’s hope it’s a fish.
+Next winter, if I’m staying inside and worried about catching something, let’s hope it’s a fish.